Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/filter/defocus.rst

 It may also be used to obtain a possibly slightly better DoF blur, by using a fake depth-shaded image instead of a Z-buffer.
-(A typical method to create the fake depth-shaded image is by using a linear blend texture for all objects in the scene or by using the "fog/mist" fake depth shading method).
+(A typical method to create the fake depth-shaded image is by using a linear blend texture for all objects in the scene or by using the "fog/mist" fake depth shading method.)
 This also has the advantage that the fake depth image can have anti-aliasing, which is not possible with a real Z-buffer.